vivek0240/gplayforAndroid/FAQ.md

 If your device has Google Dialer installed, it requires to be set as the default *Phone* application.
 If not set, it will reboot your device.
 Go to ['Settings -> Apps -> "Gear Icon" upper right -> Default Apps -> Phone App'](https://www.youtube.com/watch?v=BXg7k75sVc8) to set Google Dialer as your default.
 Another permission you can set for the Google Dialer is to [grant it access to system settings](https://www.youtube.com/watch?v=KkmddbxbZ8U).
 This will allow you to set ringtone related settings via the app.

-#### 10. I receive "Unfortunately, setup wizard has stopped working" after installing OpenGApps on Android 6.0 or higher.
+#### 10. I receive "Unfortunately, setup wizard has stopped working" after installing Open GApps on Android 6.0 or higher.
 Why?
 The "Unfortunately, setup wizard has stopped working" happens if the proper permissions are not granted to the Google Setupwizard.
 This can happen when upgrading from a lower Android version to 6.0 or when NOT flashing GApps directly after flashing the ROM on a 'Clean install'.
 Please read [[Notes for Android 6.0]] and [[Notes for CMSetupWizard]].
 If this doesn't help you'll need to do a 'Clean install'.

 <u>A 'Clean' install consists of the following:</u>